arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 ### Syntax

-Arrow provides a `extensions` DSL making available in the direct scope all type classes declared functions and extensions in a given data type through the infix `extensions` function on an object prefixed with For- and the name of the datatype.
+Arrow provides a `extensions` DSL making available in the scope the functions and extensions defined in all instances for that datatype.
+Use the infix function `extensions` on an object with the name of the datatype prefixed by For-.

 ```kotlin
 ForOption extensions {